-When I chose Telegram, Signal was far less mature, and the world seemed a little safer too.
+When I chose Telegram, Signal and WhatsApp were far less mature, and the world seemed a little safer too.
 These days, I find myself reevaluating.
 But at a minimum, it’s worth remembering we’re in far, far better shape than we would be with SMS.

 I hope this has been useful — thanks for reading to the end.
 For all the detail and complexity, this is all pretty simple on a practical level:

 SMS is bad.
 There’s no technological reason to use it, and virtually any alternative is strictly better.
 For most people in the US, I recommend WhatsApp or Telegram.
 To pick one you’ll need to navigate a few trade-offs.
 And you’ll need to convince some friends to join you.
 Again, I know that’s challenging but I truly believe it’s worth it, and you can mitigate the pain by starting small.

 Messaging continues to evolve, not least of all in response to shifting attitudes about online safety:

 - Matrix may be emerging as an alternative to Signal with a more permissive open-source license, which makes it more attractive to companies who want to build on top of it .

 - Google has probably launched and killed three or four messaging apps in the time it took you to read this article, all of them named “Chat”.
 Still, if they ever get their messaging act together, they could be a powerful force for good.